JxckWilsxn/conference-ticket-generator-main/README.md

 ## Overview

 In this challenge, I am required to code a ticket generator while following the designs provided for both Desktop and Mobile interfaces.
-I plan to use both Tailwind CSS and React JS to practice both frameworks.
-This project is currently in progress.
+I used Tailwind CSS and JavaScript to complete this challenge in order to practice my skills in both areas.

 ### The challenge